openwdl/wdl/versions/1.1/SPEC.md

 Int i = empty[0]
 ```

-An `Array` may have an empty value (i.e. an array of length zero), unless it is declared using the non-empty postfix quantifier `+`, in which case it must contain at least one element.
-For example, the following task operates on an array of file and it requires at least one file to function:
+An `Array` may have an empty value (i.e. an array of length zero), unless it is declared using `+`, the non-empty postfix quantifier, which represents a constraint that the `Array` value must contain one-or-more elements.
+For example, the following task operates on an `Array` of `File`s and it requires at least one file to function:

 ```wdl
 task align {